kofifus/New/README.md

  - return a dictionary of public methods (the puclic interface) from 'class'

- - if you need a constructor define a 'ctor' method and return it with the public interface.
-'New' will call 'ctor' with the arguments passed to 'New'.

- - if you need to store the instance ('self'), get it from 'this' in the ctor.
+  - if you need to store the instance ('self'), get it from 'this' in the constructor ('class' function).

  - create an instance with New - `let o=C.New(..);`

- - for composition return a 'New'ed class or array of classes from the 'ctor': `
+ - for composition return add a 'composed' property to the returned header with a 'New'ed class or array of 'New'ed classes: `

-     - `return ClassToCompose.New(..);`
+     - `return { composed: ClassToCompose.New(..), ... }`
-     - `return [CtoC1.New(..), CtoC2.New(..)];`
+     - `return { composed: [CtoC1.New(..), CtoC2.New(..)], ...`

 ## Examples##